Glimpse history through old images of Jesmond, in Newcastle upon Tyne, North East England.

 Most of today’s visitors and residents, however, see a landscape transformed by the Victorians.
 Now a suburb of Newcastle upon Tyne and home to 12,000 people, many of them students, this popular area continues to change and evolve over time.

-Archive film from British Pathé, admiring the beauty and tranquility of Jesmond Dene, which remains popular with local residents today.
+Archive film from British Pathé made in 1927, admiring the beauty and tranquility of Jesmond Dene, which remains popular with local residents today.

 Following a heavy snowfall, families living near Jesmond Dene in 1931 came out to enjoy sledging just as they do today.